mighty-mufasa/react-eshop/README.md

-# react-eShop
-eShop build with React
+# eShop build with React

+The idea of this project is solidify React's concepts.
+Practice different hook, implement react router.